Towards doubling koalas by 2050

 Koalas in New South Wales face a range of threats, including habitat loss, fragmentation and degradation, climate change, disease, declining genetic diversity, vehicle strike, bushfire, and dog attack.
-These mounting pressures, exacerbated by the impacts of the Black Summer bushfires, and combined with historic declines, mean that without intervention, koalas could be extinct in New South Wales by 2050.
+The 2020 Legislative Council inquiry into NSW koala populations and habitat concluded that, without action, koalas in New South Wales could be extinct by 2050.

 Delivering targeted action and investment

-The strategy delivers targeted investment and action under 4 pillars.
-These actions work together to secure habitat, support local conservation, reduce threats, and improve our knowledge.
+The NSW Koala Strategy delivers targeted investment and action under 4 pillars.
+These actions work together to secure habitat, support local conservation, reduce threats and improve our knowledge.
 Investment and key targets under each pillar are listed below.

 Key targets